-3205 Methods and Materials for Elementary Schools
+3204 Physical Education for Elementary Schools

-Consideration is given to the methods and materials of instruction, the content, progression, organization and philosophy of the play program including rhythms for the Elementary and Junior High levels.
-Prerequisite: Six semester hours of physical education or permission of the chairman of the department.

-3302 Techniques, Methods and Materials of Instruction in Rhythms for High School Grades

-A class in rhythmical materials in social, country, folk, tap and modern dance.
-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department.
+- Philosophy of play, content, progression and organization of the play program for elementary and junior high schools.
+Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3205 Methods and Materials for Elementary Schools Consideration is given to the methods and materials of instruction, the content, progression, organization and philosophy of the play program including rhythms for the Elementary and Junior High levels.
+Prerequisite: Six semester hours of Physical Education or permission of the chairman of the department. - 3316 Techniques, Methods and Materials of Instruction in Rhythms for High School Grades A class in rhythmical materials in social, country, folk, tap and modern dance.
+Prorcquisite: Twelve semester hours of Physical Education or permission of the chairman of the department.

-3303 Tests and Measurements in Health and Physical Education A study of tests will be made, both in Health and Physical Education as to their purpose and use, scoring and interpretation.
-Prerequisite: Twelve semester hours in Physical Education or permission of the chairman of the department.

-3304 Current Methods and Materials in Physical Education
+- 3303 Tests and Measurements in Health and Physical Education A study of tests will be made, both in Health and Physical Education as to their purpose and use, scoring and interpretation.
+Prerequisite: Twelve semester hours in Physical Education or permission of the chairman of the department. - 3304 Current Methods and Materials in Physical Education A laboratory and demonstration course presenting Physical Education instruction materials and methods.
+Students will be used in demonstrations, Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3311 Organization and Administration of Physical Education The place of Physical Education in the total educational situation will be presented, along with fundamental aspects of a well-rounded Physical Education program.
+Particular emphasis on the administrative problems underlying a func-tional program.
+Prerequisite: Physical Education 3101 and 3102 for men, 3101 and 3104 for women and junior standing. - 3408 Athletic Officiating Opportunity will be provided for a student to learn and interpret the rules and playing regulations, the mechanics of officiating and the psychological aspects of officiating football and basketball.
+Three hours of lecture per week and/or field experience in officiating.
+Prerequisite: Twelve semester hours of Physical Educa-tion or permission of the chairman of the department.

-A laboratory and demonstration course presenting Physical Education instruction materials and methods.
-Students will be used in demonstrations.
-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department.
+3409 Sports Activities Injuries, Training and First Aid The recognition and prevention of injuries in Physical Education and sports activities as well as the first aid care for the usual playground injuries are em-phasized.
+Prerequisite: Twelve semester hours of Physical Education or permis-sion of the chairman of the department.

-3311 Organization and Administration of Physical Education

-The place of Physical Education in the total educational situation will be presented, along with fundamental aspects of a well-rounded Physical Education program.
-Particular emphasis on the administrative problems underlying a functional program.
-Prerequisite: Physical Education 3101 and 3102 for men, 3101 and 3104 for women and Junior standing.

-3410 Undergraduate Seminar

-Directed study in selected areas of Physical Education.
-This may be substituted for a deficiency in the required advanced physical Education courses in the Physical Education major.
+3410 Undergraduate Seminar Directed study in selected areas of Physical Education.
+This may be substituted for a deficiency in the required advanced Physical Education course in the Phys-ical Education major.
 Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department.
 May be repeated for credit.